Cron - live.cron()

 Publishing from cron with ctx.publish

-The function receives a ctx object with publish, throttle, debounce, and signal - the same helpers available in RPC handlers (minus user and ws, since cron runs outside a connection).
+The function receives a ctx object with publish, publishThrottled, publishDebounced, and signal - the same helpers available in RPC handlers (minus user and ws, since cron runs outside a connection; also no ctx.skip, which is per-call and meaningless on a fixed schedule).
 Use ctx.publish for fine-grained control, e.g. publishing individual created/deleted events on a crud stream:

 export const cleanup = live.cron('0 * * * *', 'boards', async (ctx) => {